 Investing for Universal Human Dignity

-Our Global Investment Standards emphasize the need for corporations to respect human rights wherever they operate, including freedom of speech, labor rights and the rights of minority groups.
+Our Impact Investment Standards emphasize the need for corporations to respect human rights wherever they operate, including freedom of speech, labor rights and the rights of minority groups.
 We seek companies for our mutual fund portfolios that acknowledge the complexity of these situations and make meaningful efforts to confront them in their operations.

 Our research process focuses on the key sustainability challenges faced by each company, within the context of its industry and business model.
 We recognize that each business model presents its own set of risks and opportunities, across the wide range of human rights and environmental issues.
 The failure to respect human rights can have a negative impact on the reputation or value of a company.
 In addition, efforts to help stakeholders fulfill their fundamental rights can provide positive financial benefits to companies, and to the communities they touch.
 But respect for human rights requires more than a cost-benefit analysis.